Content Marketer, Social Influencer, Extraverted Introvert (mostly)

 What fears did you have about starting your business?

 With my first business, it was definitely the fear of being the face of my brand.
 I realised later; I was hiding behind my business, thinking that was more professional.
 In my current business, it’s no longer the fear of being visible.
 I understand it’s essential to be seen.
 When launching new ventures/products, sometimes I find myself asking these questions: Will this be good enough?
 Is this valuable?
 Will I enjoy doing this long-term?

 Often, this is quickly replaced by joy from doing something new and exciting, pushing myself into new directions and growing with this experience.

 What’s the biggest lesson you’ve learned in running your home based business?

 When I started to truly believe in myself, my business experience changed and it kept growing.

 I have gone and done things in the past I never thought I would.
-I made a concious decision, to go for it and try something new.
+I made a conscious decision, to go for it and try something new.
 I crossed the line and changed my dreams into reality.
-You will never progress on your journey, if you keep dreaming about your destination.
+You will never progress on your journey if you keep dreaming about your destination.

 How do you find the right balance between being a partner, wife or mother and running your business?